Benefits, Uses & Care

 To help maintain the cane, you can apply a small amount of linseed oil.
 However, it’s important to note that this may darken the finish, so test it first in a hidden spot.
 Rattan can become brittle if exposed to excessive heat, moisture, or direct sunlight for prolonged periods, so it is best to avoid leaving it outside unprotected.
 If you plan to use your rattan furniture outdoors, invest in high-quality, water-resistant, and breathable covers.
 Storing your pieces in a cool, dry location during the winter months will help protect them from mould and rot.

-Rattanis a versatile and sustainable material that continues to inspire furniture makers and designers alike.
+Rattan is a versatile and sustainable material that continues to inspire furniture makers and designers alike.
 Understanding what rattan is, how it is made, and how to clean rattan furniture allows you to enjoy its many benefits for years to come.
 To explore more ways of bringing natural materials into your home, read our Tips for a Calm and Cosy Sanctuary blog.